 Having worked in the field of fraud prevention for most of my career, I’m well acquainted with the fact that crimes of deception are an unfortunate, but common, aspect of Canadian life.

-Even still, I was struck by the results of a survey that Interac recently conducted in order to better understand the impact that fraud is having on Canadians.
-Six in 10 Canadians who took part in the Interac Fraud Prevention Index say they’re more worried today about fraud than ever before.
+Even still, I was struck by the results of a survey that Interac recently conducted in order to better understand the impact that digital fraud is having on Canadians.
+Six in 10 Canadians who took part in the Interac Fraud Prevention Index say they’re more worried today about digital fraud than ever before.

 Our study shows that Canadians are being targeted non-stop through a wide range of channels – phone, email, text and social media.
 Roughly half of participants reported that they or a family member have fallen victim to fraud.
 The problem reaches people of all ages, walks of life, and regions of the country.